Nebel is a publication on culture, exploring feminisms and gender identities.

 Inspired by Virginia Woolf, the magazine's title refers to an anecdote in her essay »A Room Of One's Own« (1929).
 Woolf's fictional first-person narrator reads through the headlines of a newspaper and realizes that the domination of patriarchy cannot be overlooked; that it seems to control everything — except for one thing: the fog in the weather report. (»Nebel« is german for »fog«) — A reminder to embrace blurry vision and to accept ambiguity.

-In this issue Alicja Boß takes us to Hollywood and photographer Jeremy Suyker to Berlin, where he accompanied a rugby team that shows us the diversity of the sport.
-Activist and artist Jasmin Mittag explains why we need feminism in the first place, and a trans* man shares his day-to-day experiences.
-A social scientist and special educator explores the question of gender development, and art historian Anna Stemmler writes about the portrayal of female figures in protest movements and the power relations in the imagery traditions belonging to it.
+In this issue, illustrator Alicja Boß writes about female characters in Hollywood.
+Photographer Jeremy Suyker accompanied a rugby team that shows us diversity in sport.
+Activist Jasmin Mittag explains why we need feminism in the first place, and a trans man shares his day-to-day experiences.
+A social scientist explores the question of gender development and art historian Anna Stemmler writes about the representation of female figures in protest movements and the power relations in the imagery traditions belonging to it.
 Artist Lisa Starke takes a critical look on women’s roles in christianity and other religions and Luise Schlütsmeier holds a plea for the normalization of menstruation.
 A financial accountant from a large auditing company introduces us to her special colleague, and we ask women about their relationships to their grandmothers.
 Photographer Vivian Rutsch writes about her search for answers about the abuses and deaths in her family and her late sister's transgender process.